Ursa: A Neural Network for Unordered Point Clouds Using Constellations

 The "Link to Full Text" on this page directs to the arXiv e-print version of the conference paper, hosted at the arXiv.org repository.

-This paper was published in volume 944 of the Springer book series Advances in Intelligent Systems and Computing, as cited below.
+This paper was published in volume 944 of the Springer book series Advances in Intelligent Systems and Computing, as cited below, and is accessible to subscribers via the DOI link on this page.